Call for Participation in NeurIPS 2020 Expo

 - Reflect and explore the practical challenges of implementing and deploying AI in the real world.

 - Help the practitioner community gain a wider perspective on the context in which algorithms are being used.

 - Present attendees technically useful ideas and actionable thought leadership from an industrial perspective.

 If desired, organizations whose applications are successful may contact Mary Ellen Perry for additional content or design support.
 All presentations should be pre-recorded followed by a live Q&A. SlidesLive will work with you to upload your video.
 Live presentations are allowed and the entire presentation is one hour.

-The first step is to fill out our sponsor application.
-The applicaiton will open in a separate window.
+For not-for-profit organisations the first step is to fill out our sponsor application.
+The applicaton will open in a separate window.
 You only need to fill out and save section 3.
 After you save section 3, close the window.
 Click sponsorship application, then use one of the blue buttons below to submit your proposal for a talk, demo or workhshop.

 Call for Talks and Panel Discussions

 A talk takes up one 45-minute slot in which one speaker may deliver a talk accompanied by slides, followed with Q&A.